 Coyote Island Terminal Coal Export Project

 Ambre Energy would bring up to 8.8 million tons of coal a year by train from Montana and/or Wyoming to Boardman.
 The company would store the coal in covered storage buildings at the Port of Morrow before transferring it to barges using an enclosed conveyor system.
 The barges would then take the coal down the Columbia River to Port Westward in Clatskanie, where crews would transfer it onto ocean-going ships bound for Asia.
-In addition to other federal and state permits, Ambre Energy has requested three draft permits from DEQ.
-These are permits for air quality, storm water and water quality.

-DEQ is issuing air quality
+DEQ has issued air quality

 , water quality

 for the project because, as proposed, they comply with all relevant environmental rules and regulations.
 The permits went through a rigorous internal review and an extensive public process involving more than 16,500 public comments.
 After considering the comments received, DEQ has also concluded that a further water quality certification – called a 401 certification – is appropriate for the project.
 DEQ is consulting with the U.S. Army Corps of Engineers and Ambre Energy on the next steps for this certification.